 Examples of Success

 The NetHope demand aggregation approach has been implemented successfully in Uganda in recent months.
 Uganda has experienced a large-scale influx of refugees and there are acute needs for improved connectivity solutions among NGOs that are responding to the crisis.
 In light of this development and in close collaboration with its NGO members and USAID implementing partners that have a presence in Uganda, NetHope has been able to negotiate significantly discounted broadband access rates for facilities that have had poor quality of service and high access costs.
 By identifying geographic clusters of NGO demand and working with network operators to better understand both the present and future access needs of the NGO community - as well as NGOs’ role as an access intermediary and catalyst in underserved communities - NetHope has raised awareness of the commercial potential that its affiliates represent.

-As the successes in securing improved terms of access in Uganda unfold, NetHope has initiated a process of identifying new countries where the demand aggregation for improved access model may be applied.
-If your organization has specific and urgent needs for improved connectivity in a particular geography - or if you would like to learn more about the initiative, please email the NetHope Solutions Center.
+Building on the successes in Uganda and in response to demonstrated member needs for improved connectivity, NetHope has initiated a demand aggregation program in Malawi in early 2019.
+Additional target countries will also be added in coming weeks and months.
+If your organization has specific and urgent needs for improved connectivity in Malawi (or any other geography) - or if you would simply like to learn more about the initiative, please email the NetHope Solutions Center.